tagmeh/UiPath-Auth/README.md

 This is my first module, and I'm by no means a python expert.
 Feel free to contribute, and constructive criticism is always welcome.

+The future goal is to incorporate more of the UiPath API commands, and if possible, make the calls easier to work with or simplify their usage.